Cloudzero/cloudzero-charts/charts/cloudzero-agent/README.md

 Additional Notes:
 - Labels and annotations exports are managed in the `insightsController` section of the `values.yaml` file.
 - By default, only labels from pods and namespaces are exported.
 To enable more resources, see the `insightsController.labels.resources` and `insightsController.annotations.resources` section of the `values.yaml` file.
-- Labels and annotations exports are managed in the `insightsController` section of the `values.yaml` file.
 - To disambiguate labels/annotations between resources, a prefix representing the resource type is prepended to the label key in the [CloudZero Explorer](https://app.cloudzero.com/explorer).
 For example, a `foo=bar` node label would be presented as `node:foo: bar`.
 The exception is pod labels which do not have resource prefixes for backward compatibility with previous versions.
 - Annotations are not exported by default; see the `insightsController.annotations.enabled` setting to enable.
 To disambiguate annotations from labels, an `annotation` prefix is prepended to the annotation key; i.e., an `foo: bar` annotation on a namespace would be represented in the Explorer as `node:annotation:foo: bar`
 - For both labels and annotations, the `patterns` array applies across all resource types; i.e., setting `['^foo']` for `insightsController.labels.patterns` will match label keys that start with `foo` for all resource types set to `true` in `insightsController.labels.resources`.